y-arjun-y/arjunyadav/blog-posts/linear-algebra-in-10-minutes.md

 To tie up what we've learnt in this post, let's look at an application that surprisingly uses eigentheory.

-Ranking the webpages on the internet on the basis of how _well connected_ they are is vitally important to search engines, such as Google: who's very own founders developed PageRank.
+Ranking the webpages on the internet based on of how _well connected_ they are is vitally important to search engines, such as Google (whose very own founders developed PageRank)

 Say we had five pages connected like this:

-We can say that the probablity vector for webpage A being clicked from web pages A, B, C, D and E is:
+We can say that the probability vector for webpage A being clicked from web pages A, B, C, D and E are:

 \\[L_A =
 \begin{bmatrix}